strongloop-archive/strong-gateway/README.md

 > Our new gateway product is available at https://github.com/strongloop/microgateway

-# Deprecation Notice | 2016 March 22
+# Deprecation notice | March 22, 2016

 After IBM’s acquisition of StrongLoop, we have integrated `strong-gateway` with the latest product offering from IBM called **API Connect**.
 IBM API Connect is